 A radio telescope such as the Dwingeloo Radio Telescope is a combination of an antenna at the focal point of a parabolic mirror construction of metal wire mesh; also called a dish antenna.
-Part of the receiver and amplifier is in the focal point directly behind the antenna, while another part is in the observation house that rotates with the telescope.
+Part of the receiver and amplifier is in the focal point directly behind the antenna, while another part is in the control house that rotates along with the telescope.
 The observation wavelength is set with the receiver and the dipole antenna must be suitable in size for the chosen wavelength.

 The diameter of the mirror of the Dwingeloo Radio Telescope is 25 meter and the mesh size of the wire mesh is 8 millimeter.
 This construction makes this telescope suitable for astronomical observations at wavelengths between a few centimeters and a few meters.

 – Directional sensitivity

 A dish antenna with one dipole antenna in the focal point is sensitive in only one direction and can thus only detect one area in the sky at a time.
 The telescope cannot see any details within such an area.
 The size of that area – the beam – depends on the diameter of the mirror and the observation wavelength.
 For the Dwingeloo Radio Telescope, the beam at a wavelength of 21 centimeter is about half a degree; about the same size as the angle of the moon occupies in the sky.
 With a detection wavelength twice as large as 21 centimeter, the beam also becomes approximately twice as large, i.e. one degree.